MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/advanced-threat-protection/Remove-AntiPhishRule.md

 Remove-AntiPhishRule -Identity "Research Department Phishing Rule"
 ```

-This examples removes the antiphishing rule named Research Department Phishing Rule.
+This examples removes the antiphish rule named Research Department Phishing Rule.

 ## PARAMETERS

 ### -Identity
-The Identity parameter specifies the antiphishing rule that you want to remove.
+The Identity parameter specifies the antiphish rule that you want to remove.
 You can use any value that uniquely identifies the rule.
 For example:

 - Name